-- (a) You must ensure that SAC1&2 Fund Funding is only used in respect of a student who is a valid domestic enrolment. - (b) For the purposes of SAC1&2 Fund Funding, the term "valid domestic enrolment" refers to the enrolment of a student who: - (i) is a Domestic Student; and - (ii) is either: - A. aged 16 years and over; or - B. aged under 16 years, and meets the criteria established by us for a valid domestic enrolment of a student aged under 16 years (refer paragraph (c) below); and - (iii) is studying in New Zealand, unless the student meets the criteria in paragraph (d) below.

-- (c) A student aged under 16 years old at the time that the programme of study or training in which the student is enrolled begins is a valid domestic enrolment if he or she meets the following criteria: - (i) you are satisfied that the student is capable of completing the academic requirements of the programme of study or training in which the student is enrolled; - (ii) you have ensured that the student has a school exemption certificate from the Ministry of Education; - (iii) if the student is, or will be, enrolled in secondary school at the time the programme of study or training starts, you have ensured that the student's principal has signed a letter that approves the programme of study or training, and that either specifies that: - A. the student is not required to be absent from school during school hours; or - B. if the student is required to be absent from school during school hours for more than five hours per week, the school will seek reduced funding for the student from the Ministry of Education; and - (iv) if the student is, or will be, home schooled at the time that the programme of study or training starts, you have ensured that the parent of the student who is primarily responsible for the student's home schooling has signed a letter that approves the study or training. - (d) A student studying outside New Zealand is a valid domestic enrolment if he or she meets the following criteria: - (i) the student is: - A. a Domestic Student1; - B. enrolled in a course(s) leading to the award of a recognised qualification offered by a New Zealand TEO; and - (ii) the student meets the following criteria if they are studying at an overseas campus or delivery site (irrespective of whether they are enrolled at the TEO's New Zealand campus or overseas campus): - A. the study outside New Zealand is full time and face-to-face (ie, not an extramural enrolment) in an approved country identified on the Education New Zealand website; - B. is undertaking part (but not all) of the programme outside New Zealand. - (e) A student who has not paid his or her fees (if fees apply) is a valid domestic enrolment if you pay for the student's fees through a scholarship.
+- (a) You must ensure that SAC 1&2 Fund Funding is only used in respect of a student who is a valid domestic enrolment. - (b) For the purposes of SAC 1&2 Fund Funding, the term "valid domestic enrolment" refers to the enrolment of a student who is: - (i) a Domestic Student; and - (ii) either: - A. aged 16 years and over; or - B. aged under 16 years, and meets the criteria established by us for a valid domestic enrolment of a student aged under 16 years (refer to Condition 4.1(c)); and - (iii) studying in New Zealand, unless the student meets the criteria in Condition 4.1(d). - (c) A student aged under 16 years at the time that the programme of study or training in which the student is enrolled begins is a valid domestic enrolment if the following criteria are met: - (i) you are satisfied that the student is capable of completing the academic requirements of the programme of study or training in which the student is enrolled; and - (ii) you have ensured that the student has a school exemption certificate from the Ministry of Education; and - (iii) if the student is, or will be, enrolled in secondary school at the time the programme of study or training starts, you have ensured that the student's principal has signed a letter that approves the programme of study or training, and that either specifies that: - A. the student is not required to be absent from school during school hours; or - B. if the student is required to be absent from school during school hours for more than five hours per week, the school will seek reduced funding for the student from the Ministry of Education; and - (iv) if the student is, or will be, home schooled at the time that the programme of study or training starts, you have ensured that the parent of the student who is primarily responsible for the student's home schooling has signed a letter that approves the study or training. - (d) A student studying outside New Zealand is a valid domestic enrolment if they are: - A. a Domestic Student1; and - B. enrolled in a course(s) leading to the award of a recognised qualification offered by a - (e) For the purpose of section 256(5) of the Education and Training Act, a student who has not paid their fees (if fees apply) is a valid domestic enrolment if you pay for the student's fees through a scholarship.